Introduction: How to "Do Toledo" in 30 Days (or Less)

 Step 14: Experience Artist's Creativity at a Local Gallery (14)

 Along with area musicians, there are many aspiring artists who have the opportunity to display their works at more than 30 galleries in the Toledo metropolitan region.
-We went over to the Hudson Gallery in Sylvania, where there were many unique paintings, clay sculptures, and (of course) blown glass
+We went over to the Hudson Gallery in Sylvania, where there were many unique paintings, clay sculptures, and (of course) blown glass pieces to admire.

 Map: Hudson Gallery